 Automatic Fail-back - Enable/disable auto-failback.
-When the Primary returns to service after a failure, should it become active again?
 This option controls the cluster behavior when the Primary returns to service after a failure.
 With Automatic Fail-back enabled, the Primary will automatically return to active status, taking back the floating IP addresses from the Secondary.
-With Automatic Fail-back disabled, the Secondary will remain active and will retain the floating IP addresses.
+With Automatic Fail- back disabled, the Secondary will remain active and will retain the floating IP addresses.
 Fail-over back to the Primary must then be controlled manually.